Champaign, Urbana councils hear presentation on airline incentive

 Urbana is considering a contribution of $50,000 to Willard's minimum revenue guarantee project to attract new leisure air service, and Champaign is eyeing $75,000, according to local officials.

-Airport officials also presented their pitch to Champaign City Council and the Rantoul Village Board of Trustees Tuesday evening.
+In addition to the two city councils, representatives from the University of Illinois-owned airport also presented their pitch this week to the Rantoul Village Board.

-According to the airport's updated incentive policy, the University of Illinois is offering a first-come, first-served minimum revenue guarantee of $500,000 for service to any airport in Florida, Arizona, or to Las Vegas.
+According to the airport's updated incentive policy, the university is offering a first-come, first-served minimum revenue guarantee of $500,000 for service to any airport in Florida or Arizona, or to Las Vegas.

-Executive Director Tim Bannon said in a previous interview that the airport is hoping to raise a community match of $500,000 so that it can offer a total minimum revenue guarantee of at least $1 million.
+Executive Director Tim Bannon has said that the airport is hoping to raise a community match of $500,000 so that it can offer a total minimum revenue guarantee of at least $1 million.

-"Air service has never been more competitive than it is today, especially in small markets like ours," he told Urbana City Council members.
+"Air service has never been more competitive than it is today, especially in small markets like ours," he told Urbana officials.

-After the presentation concluded, Councilman James Quisenberry asked if the airport expects the leisure airline they attract to operate year-round or on a seasonal basis.
+After the presentation concluded, Alderman James Quisenberry asked if the airport expects the leisure airline they attract to operate year-round or on a seasonal basis.

 Penning said that they are looking at year-round service and hope to have more than one route.

-In response to a question from Councilwoman Maryalice Wu, he said that the airport expects to see large aircraft with about 136 to 190 seats per flight.
+In response to another question, from Maryalice Wu, Penning said the airport expects to see large aircraft with about 136 to 190 seats per flight.

 "These are unlikely to be daily flights, more likely to be between two and four times per week to each destination, timed Thursday, Sunday, Friday, Monday to get the peak of service," Penning said.
 "What we've noticed in our day of week data, we're very, very weak on Tuesdays and Wednesdays, so we don't want flights on those days."

+Far more — 585, or 44.3 percent of local traffic — came from Champaign, and 23 people per day came from Rantoul.

-"Is it your hope to draw customers not just from the surrounding areas but maybe people from Bloomington, from Danville to drive here?" asked Councilwoman Shirese Hursey.
+"Is it your hope to draw customers not just from the surrounding areas but maybe people from Bloomington, from Danville to drive here?" asked Alderwoman Shirese Hursey.

-Penning replied that their focus is on people from Champaign County who might otherwise fly out of airports such as Indianapolis, Bloomington or Chicago.
+Penning said the focus is on people from Champaign County who might otherwise fly out of airports such as Indianapolis, Bloomington or Chicago.

-He added that they want to generate more traffic from outstations into the county and more trips back and forth.
+He added that Willard seeks to generate more traffic from outstations into the county and more trips back and forth.

 "For example, I live in Arizona," Penning said.
 "My mom lives in Paris, Illinois, which isn't very far from here.
 And so I'm the exact customer that we want with a flight from Phoenix.
 I'll come back more often.
 The cost will be very low on these flights — $49, $59, $69."

-"On February 19, we plan to introduce the pledge agreement and resolution to the City Council which is meeting as the Committee of the Whole, for discussion and a vote," she said in a previous interview.
-"Final action would be taken on February 26."

-On the Champaign side, communications manager Jeff Hamilton said that if the council indicates that they are amenable to the expense, city staff would need to write a council bill and bring it back for formal action at a regular meeting.
+On the Champaign side, communications manager Jeff Hamilton said that if council members indicate that they are amenable to the expense, city staff would need to write a council bill and bring it back for formal action at a regular meeting.

-Rantoul Village Administrator Scott Eisenhauer said that, as of Tuesday morning, the village "does not have an amount defined yet as to what it can contribute."
+Village Administrator Scott Eisenhauer said Rantoul "does not have an amount defined yet as to what it can contribute."

 According to an informational flyer from the airport, the initial deadline to confirm support for the project is April 1.